 Ms. Bromwich discovered her true passion of teaching at the Sawnee School of Ballet in 2000.
-Under the direction of Director/Owner Joan Kall Stewart, Ms. Bromwich honed her teaching skills for the next six years in ballet, tap, jazz, lyrical, and hip hop for dancers of all ages.
+Under the direction of Director/Owner Joan Kall Stewart, Ms. Bromwich honed her teaching skills in ballet, tap, jazz, lyrical, and hip hop for dancers of all ages.
 Since her beginnings at Sawnee Ballet, Ms. Bromwich has been a respected dancer, choreographer, and teacher in the metro-Atlanta area for over 20 years.
 Her strengths in tap, jazz, and modern and her propensity for character pieces have earned her several choreography awards, honors, and placements throughout the years.

 In 2007, Ms. Bromwich was invited to join the faculty of the dance program at Kennesaw State University as a guest tap teacher.
 Having already graduated with a B.A. in Business Management, she decided to return to KSU to further her dance education, and subsequently obtained her B.A. in Dance.

 Upon her relocation to Gainesville, GA in 2011, Ms. Bromwich was excited to rejoin the faculty at Sawnee Ballet.
 In November 2012, she was honored to take over as the new owner and director.
 Ms. Bromwich is continuing the same spirit and core principals that have driven the school for so long in addition to applying new and fresh ideas that educate, energize, and inspire the dancers and grow their passion for dance.